P-Nth/P-Nth/README.md

 <!-- Intro -->
 <p align="Left">
-  Software engineer with expertise in web development and Mobile Development, Hardware engineer with expertise in compiler construction and Digital Electronics.
-On the road to turning concepts into real-world projects.
-Into creating working and efficient solutions.
+  A Software engineer with expertise in Hardware engineering.
+Always turning concepts into real-world projects.
+On the road to creating working and efficient solutions.
 </p>

 <!-- Skills -->